Visualize the following scenario:

 Your e-commerce site navigation needs detailed planning.
-Think very carefully about how you design your categories and navigation elements before you start putting products in your catalog.
+Think very carefully about designing your categories and navigation elements before you start putting products in your catalog.

 Lack of Payment Options

-You must provide as many payment solutions as it is practical to optimize the number of orders you get.
+You must provide as many payment solutions as practical to optimize the number of orders you get.